 Mr. Huerta serves on the San Diego County Superior Court Mediation Panel, the Amercian Arbitration Association Commercial and Employment Mediation and Arbitration Panels, and the California Department of Insurance Mediation Panel.
 Mr. Huerta is a Mediator and Arbitration Chairperson for the Financial Industry Regulatory Authority (FINRA).

-Mr. Huerta has mediated over 950 cases including over 475 employment and wage and hour cases.
+Mr. Huerta has mediated over 950 cases, including over 475 employment discrimination, sexual harassment, PAGA, wage and hour, and wrongful termination cases.
 Mr. Huerta has mediated more than 25 cases around the country in the Martens v.
 Smith Barney sexual discrimination and harassment class action administered through Duke University Private Adjudication Center.
 His firm, Huerta Mediation has contracts to mediate employment and EEO disputes for the United States Forest Service, Navy, Postal Service, and Equal Employment Opportunity Commission.
 Huerta Mediation is highly rated by Dun & Bradstreet for delivery of mediation services, and is an A.V. rated law firm by Martindale-Hubbell.
 Mr. Huerta is the author and presenter of the MCLE course "Why Mediation and What Works Well at Mediation" and published articles "Why Mediation?" and "The Value of Mediation".

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for individual advice regarding your own situation.